owingit/owingit.github.io/_photo_gallery/bridge.md

 ---
 image_path: /images/bridge.jpg
-title: Humans, zooming by, leaving behind strings of light.
+title: But I know we'd see humans, zooming by, leaving behind strings of light.
+weight: 25
 ---